raedatoui/learn-opengl-golang/README.md

 `go run tutorial.go` and you should see this screen

-Use the left and arrows to go navigate through the tutorials.
+Use the right and left arrow keys to navigate through the tutorials.

 Use the num keys to jump between sections.